wessenstam/demoguide/docs/secretserver/mod2/mod2.md

 ![secret](images/lab015.png)

----

-**Note**
+!!!
+Note
     In the Remote Password Changing section there is a "Change Password Using" section.
 In a situation where the underlying credential is wrong - perhaps it has gotten out of sync - Secret Server can use the additional privilege account to change the password on behalf of the underlying account.

----

 ## Secret Workflows
 To complement the RBAC in Secrets & Folders, Secret Server also features a number of workflows that can be implemented against different privileged accounts.